Giant hornets kill 42 in China

 Authorities are destroying nests, putting up warning signs and raising public awareness via television, radio and the Internet, it said.
 Residents have been told to wear long sleeves when they go out, and not to try to drive away the swarms.

-"The National Health and Family Planning Commission has deployed emergency medical treatment and stepped up prevention and propaganda work to help minimize casualties," Xinhua said.
+"The National Health and Family Planning Commission has deployed emergency medical treatment and stepped up prevention and propaganda work to help minimise casualties," Xinhua said.

 Hornets mate and migrate in September and October when they are at their most aggressive, according to local media.
 Their stings can cause allergic reactions and multiple organ failure.